 Clinical featuresThis section has been translated automatically.

-Triggered mostly by minor trauma, infectious diseases with involvement of the oropharynx or menses/pregnancy by reduction of functionalC1-INH activity.
+Triggered mostly by minor trauma, infectious diseases involving the oropharynx or menses/pregnancy by reduction of functionalC1-INH activity.

-- Integument: Slowly (over hours) developing, localised, skin-coloured to clearly pale, non-itching, skin and mucous membrane edema of varying size and doughy to coarse consistency, warm to cool.
+- Integument: Slowly (over hours) developing, localized, skin-colored to markedly pale, nonpruritic, body-warm to cool skin and mucosal edema of variable size and doughy to coarse consistency.

 - No accompanying urticaria!

 - Extracutaneous manifestations: Abdominal colic is characteristic.
-The misjudgment of the clinical symptoms can lead to false diagnoses and even surgical measures.
+Misrecognition of the clinical symptoms may lead to misdiagnosis or even surgical intervention.

-- The development of laryngeal edema is less frequent than in allergy-induced angioedema, but can lead to life-threatening obstruction.
+- The development of laryngeal edema is less common than allergy-induced angioedema, but can lead to life-threatening obstruction.

-- Direct triggers may be: stress, infection, minor trauma, dental treatment, menstruation, oral contraceptives (pure progesterone preparations appear to have a beneficial effect on HAE).
+- Direct triggers may be: stress, infections, minor trauma, dental treatment, menstruation, oral contraceptives (progesterone-only preparations seem to have a beneficial effect on HAE).